Menschomat/bly.li/README.md

 # bly.li

-### Welcome to bly.li: A calable Short URL Service in GoLang
+### Welcome to bly.li: A scalable Short URL Service in GoLang

 Easily create and share memorable links to any webpage with bly.li!
 Simply input the URL you want to shorten, and our service will generate a concise link that you can share on social media, via email, or anywhere else.